Tuition & Fees

 Other Nonacademic Fees

 Parking Fee.
-Each student parking a motor vehicle on campus must register the vehicle and select a parking option at the office of Duke University Parking and Transportation Services.
-At the time of registration of a motor vehicle, the state vehicle registration certificate, a valid driver’s license, and a student identification card must be presented.
-For more information, call the parking office at (919) 684-7275 or consult the Duke University Parking and Transportation website.
+Each student parking a motor vehicle on campus must register the vehicle and select a parking option at the office of Duke University Parking and Transportation.
+For more information consult the Office Parking and Transportation Services website.

 Graduate Student Activity Fee.
-A fee of $18.25 per semester for fall and spring semesters charged to the student’s bursar account provides full-year membership in the Graduate and Professional Student Council.
-This fee is charged to students enrolled in the ABSN Program, MSN Program, and DNP Program and also to post-master’s certificate, post-graduate certificate, and health informatics graduate certificate students.
-This activity fee is not charged to PhD students because it is now included in the PhD Program package.
+A fee for fall and spring semesters charged to the student’s bursar account provides full-year membership in the Graduate and Professional Student Council.

 Graduate Student Services Fee.
-A fee of $11 per semester for Fall and Spring semesters charged to the student’s bursar account funds co-curricular services such as University career services and cultural programming.
-This fee is charged to all students enrolled in the ABSN, MSN, and DNP Program, or certificate options.
+A fee for fall and spring semesters charged to the student’s bursar account funds co-curricular services such as University career services and cultural programming.

 Recreation Fee.
-Graduate and professional students are charged a recreation fee of $170.75 per semester for fall and spring semesters to utilize on-campus recreation facilities, including the Brodie Recreation Center on East Campus and the Wilson Recreation Center on West Campus, tennis courts, and other Duke recreational facilities.
-This recreation fee is required for students in the Duke University School of Nursing ABSN Program, but it is optional for students in the MSN Program and DNP Program and for certificate options students.
+Graduate and professional students are charged a recreation fee for fall and spring semesters to utilize on-campus recreation facilities, including the Brodie Recreation Center on East Campus and the Wilson Recreation Center on West Campus, tennis courts, and other Duke recreational facilities.
+This recreation fee is required for students in the Duke University School of Nursing ABSN Program, but it is optional for students in the MSN Program, and DNP Program and for certificate options students.